 I grew up visiting Hawaii.
 I grew up visiting Walt Disney World.
 However – I am 32 years old and have never been to Aulani, a Disney Resort and Spa.
 A combination of my two favorite things.

-You all know that I was invited to Honolulu a few weeks ago to take part in an exclusive training opportunity for our travel agency, Park and Preston Travel.
+You all know that I was invited to Honolulu a few weeks ago to take part in an exclusive training opportunity for our travel agency.
 I was beyond excited – Hawaii is my favorite place, ever.
 (Sorry, Disney!)

-If you haven’t been to the islands just yet, here are some suggestions on choosing the best Hawaiian island for your family vacation.
+If you haven’t been to the islands just yet, here are some suggestions for choosing the best Hawaiian island for your family vacation.